yolken/yolken-blog/site/_posts/2021-04-05-migrating-to-kubernetes-is-hard.md

 Airbnb, Stripe, and Segment (my current employer).
 In this post, I want to talk about why these migrations are done, what they involve, and why they can be hard.

-Unlike my previous post on [why service meshes are hard](/posts/service-meshes), my goal here is not to dissuade you from doing the migration in the first place, but rather to make it clear that there are a lot of decisions to be made and lots of work to be done.
+Unlike my previous post on [why service meshes are hard](/blog/service-meshes), my goal here is not to dissuade you from doing the migration in the first place, but rather to make it clear that there are a lot of decisions to be made and lots of work to be done.
 Migrating to Kubernetes can be very valuable, but you need to be prepared!

 ## Why migrate?

-Kubernetes is an open-source, compute orchestration framework that was originally developed by Google but has recently gotten lots of contributions from and adoption by other organizations.

-There's tons of existing documentation about what Kubernetes is and how it works (e.g., [this one](https://kubernetes.io/docs/concepts/overview/what-is-kubernetes/)), so I won't cover those here.
+There's lots of existing documentation about what Kubernetes is and how it works (e.g., [this one](https://kubernetes.io/docs/concepts/overview/what-is-kubernetes/)), so I won't cover those here.
 It is worth noting, however, the primary reasons that many companies decide to migrate to Kubernetes from their legacy platforms (discussed more in the next section):